ginaaseo/stat184-sec2-ginaseo-madelinehughes-chelseasala/README.md

 Main data source:
 The primary dataset was obtained from Kaggle and IMDB, which contains comprehesive information about films, including their ratings, genres, release years, and other metadata.

-This dataset was accest through the Kaggle [] and supplemented by scraping additional information where neccesary.

 The purposee of the database is to serve as a public repository for film-related data, primarily used by audiences and researchers to explore movie metadata and trends.

-Each case represents an individual film, uniquely identified by its title and release year, along with associated attributes such as average rating, genre, and budget (when available).

 Supplemental Data Sources:
 Data on film budgets and box office performance were sourced from Box Office Mojo and The Numbers to enhance the analysis by correlating financial performance with audience ratings.